restic/restic/doc/020_installation.rst

 Arch Linux
 ==========

-On `Arch Linux <https://www.archlinux.org/>`__, there is a package named ``restic`` that can be installed from the official community repos using the Pacman package
+On `Arch Linux <https://www.archlinux.org/>`__, you can install restic from the official community repos using the Pacman package manager:
-manager:

 .. code-block:: console